payskyCompany/NUMO-PayButton-SDK-ios/README.md

 install! 'cocoapods', :disable_input_output_paths => true
 ```
 ## 🚀 Deployment
-1. Before deploying your project live, you should get a merchant ID and terminal ID provided by PaySky.
+1. Before deploying your project live, you should get a merchant ID and terminal ID provided by GIM.
 2. You should keep your merchant ID and terminal ID **secured** in your project, **encrypt** them before save them in project.

 ## 🛠 How to use
-In order to use the SDK you should use a production merchantId, terminalId and secure_hash key provided by PaySky.
+In order to use the SDK you should use a production merchantId, terminalId and secure_hash key provided by GIM.

 ### 👉 Usage/Examples
 In the class you want to intiate the payment from, you should import the framework